 At City, University of London our optometry courses are professionally recognised, giving you the perfect grounding and a clear pathway to begin your career as an optometrist.

-What can I expect as an optometrist?
+What can I expect from a career as an optometrist?

 You can expect a varied career, working with patients of all ages with a range of needs.